kate-lab/How-Green-Is-Your-Plate/README.md

 Victor also added an "about" page to introduce the project team and Megan made an Environmental Factors Index page to explain why we decided to focus on this subject for our app.

-## Tech stack and Installs

-This project is a full MERN stack application.
-Built using React frontend, with Bootstrap underpinning the styling, React Select to filter and interact with ingredients, and a Cloudinary image upload handler.
-The Backend database uses MongdoDB, Mongoose, Node.js and Express, with Axios being used to make requests to the API.

-To get to the client side: cd client

-Then run:
-- yarn
-- yarn add axios
-- yarn add http-proxy-middleware
-- yarn add react-select
-- yarn add dotenv
-- yarn add react-router-dom

-To run server: yarn start

 ## Finished Product

-I am really pleased the finished results of our product and how much we achieved within a short time period.
+I am really pleased with the finished results of our product and how much we achieved within a short time period.
 This was our first full stack app and it was really exciting to see the project come together and see how the frontend React app interacted with the backend database.

 ### Demo